 (Select any image to view full document)

 Come check out our docent tent.
-Ranger Michelle, Volunteers Heather & Dave greet hikers at Green Valley Campground near the trailhead for the falls.
+Interpreter Michelle, Volunteers Heather & Dave greet hikers at Green Valley Campground near the trailhead for the falls.

 There are maps, trails suggestions and lots of items that kids (and adults) can touch.
 Skunk & bobcat skins.
 Bones from wild animals and replicas made to show size & Shapes of animals.
 Rangers and Volunteers are very knowledgeable and love to use any opportunity to share their knowledge.

 During the summer, every Saturday at 9am there is a Nature Walk that starts at the picnic area at Paso Picacho.
 Check with the kiosk to find out about available programs.
 There is also a Jr Ranger program.
 Saturday evenings, there are educational and interactive experiences called campfire programs.
 These could include Reptiles & Bugs, Star Party & Birds of Prey.
 Times and locations will be announced on the events page.

 Cuyamaca Rancho State Park Interpretive Association's mission is to support Cuyamaca Rancho and Palomar Mountain State Parks.
 As an IRS registered 501(c)3 charitable organization, CRSPIA uses your tax deductible donations to provide these parks with interpretive and educational materials that normal funding

 06/29/14 Notice to hikers, campers and Horse riders, the well at Granite Springs Trail Camp has run dry.
 There is no water available at this Trail Camp.
 Anyone hiking to this area is advised to take enough water for your hike up and back.
 There is no water for horses.